docs-training2/docs-training/faqs2.md

 - /security/faqs/single-sign-on/saml-faqs/fdsf
 ---

+## This is a new heading we are adding for training purposes

+This is a new paragraph we are adding for training purposes, too.

+- This list is for training
+- This second list item is for training, too
+- This third list item helps train as well

 ### Is Docker SSO available for all paid subscriptions?

 Docker single sign-on (SSO) is only available with the Docker Business subscription.
 [Upgrade your existing subscription](/subscription/core-subscription/upgrade/) to start using Docker SSO.